 To this day, the ties beween the college and the German-American community of Western New York remain strong - the Annual German Christmas Mass, for instance, is at all times attended by more than two-hundred parishioners.
 It should come as no surprise then that to this day many of the more than 300,000 individuals of German ancestry in Erie County refer to Canisius as "The German College" of Buffalo.

 A telling example for the generous support the German-American community of WNY offers Canisius' German program and her students is the James J. McGoldrick Scholarship for Excellence in German or the Father Finnegan, SJ, Endowed Scholarship.
-This scholarship, together with the recently established German Studies and Activities Fund, assists Canisius' talented and dedicated German majors financially, and also provides resources for extra-curricular events like study tours to German American Chamber of Commerce in New York City or visits to the Buffalo Philharmonic Orchestra and the Toronto International Film Festival.
+These scholarships, together with the recently established German Studies and Activities Fund, assist Canisius' talented and dedicated German majors financially, and also provide resources for extra-curricular events like study tours to the German American Chamber of Commerce in New York City, or visits to the Buffalo Philharmonic Orchestra and the Toronto International Film Festival.

 Canisius and the Study of German, Today